laujan/ProposalManager/Dynamics Integration/Documents/Setup Guide.md

       * For _Type_, select "Member"
    6. Once you provided all the necessary values, click in the save icon to save the changes.
 A green toast notification should appear below the list stating that the changes have been saved.

+8.  _Optional._ If your organization needs to assign a Deal Type directly from the Opportunity form in Dynamics 365, you should update the OptionSet linked to the lookup.
+Note that these steps should be done after all Deal Types has been defined in Proposal Manager; keep a list of them in handy:
+   1. In Dynamics 365, go to Settings > Customizations > Customize system.
+   2. A new window will open, with a tree view on the left.
+In the Components node, look for "Option sets".
+Click on it.
+   3. In the grid, search for an option set with the "Deal Type" display name.
+Its internal name its "msbnk_dealtype".
+   4. Double click on it.
+This will open another window.
+   5. In the lower left corner of the window, you will see the list of options of the set.
+You should add an option for each Deal Type defined on Proposal Manager.
+Click on the green Plus symbol (+) to add an option, and enter the Display Name of the deal type in the "Label" field.
+The list will update as soon as the field loses focus.
+   6. Repeat step 6 until all Deal Types are loaded.
+Then click on the Save and Close button on the upper left corner of the window.
+   7. Return to the window of step 2.
+Click on the "Publish all customizations" button on the upper side of the window.
+A small modal will appear during the publishing process, and will go away as soon as it finishes.
+Don't worry if your web browser informs that the pages are unresponsive; this is normal.
+   8. After the modal dissapears, you can close this window.
+Try to create an opportunity and verify, in the Deal Type field, that all options are present.

+**Important**: Be mindful when typing the deal types' names in the option set; the Label must match the deal type name _exactly_, otherwise the Integration will malfunction.

 ## Troubleshooting
 ### SharePoint Site entity is read-only in Unified Interface mode (UCI)